Integration

 On-chain Contract

 For protocols to integrate quantum, they would have to make some changes to their verification smart contract.
-The protocol smart contract imports ProtocolVerifier corresponding to their number of public inputs and uses it to verify if the pubInputs were verified as part of the aggregated proof.
+The protocol smart contract imports ProtocolVerifier corresponding to their number of public inputs which is used to verify if the pubInputs were verified as part of the aggregated proof.

 pragma solidity ^0.8.24;